 Many found this style frustrating in that Kubrick was less interested in story than the journey.
 This is important – the words are carefully chosen.
 Decades after his death, we realize now what genius this was.

 Without a new Kubrick films to look forward to, which was always an event, we see now with the primrose gift of hindsight, how truly gifted – and unusual – he really was.
 His genius comes not from telling a story straightly but crookedly.
 Sidebars with any other director are whole themes with Kubrick.
 The stare becomes a cry.
 The straight angle becomes a cage.
 Camera movement becomes a malevolent fugue state.
 The repetition becomes a fetish.

 From Spartacus on, many critical scenes have taken place in bathrooms.
 This obsession started early, in a way.
-As a young photographer working on a photo essay for Look, he had unlimited access to Rocky Graziano, the famous fighter.
+As a young photographer working on a photo for Look, he had unlimited access to Rocky Graziano, the famous fighter.
 There is a shot of Rocky, naked, in the shower standing with his back partially toward the lens, his private area turned away, his look one of resigned fatigue.

 In films, the Hayes code – a self-regulated set of instructions –severely limited artistic license.
 Filmmakers were always pushing the limits most of the time without success.
 Occasionally, filmmakers could get away with bathroom suites and sometimes real bathrooms, like Hitchcock’s Psycho, which is the Holy Grail of Hayes Codes violations (it breaks 9 of the 10 precepts), accomplished, no doubt, by Hitchcock’s highly elevated stature in the industry.